-The Company has incurred substantial losses and negative cash flows from operations since its inception and has an accumulated deficit of \$174.5 million as of March 31, 2017.
-The Company has substantial indebtedness that includes \$10.0 million of senior secured notes due in December 2017 and \$4.6 million in notes payable to stockholders that are payable on demand.
+The Company has incurred substantial losses and negative cash flows from operations since its inception and has an accumulated deficit of \$179.9 million as of June 30, 2017.
+The Company has substantial indebtedness that includes \$15.0 million of senior secured notes due in December 2017 and \$4.6 million in notes payable to stockholders that are payable on demand.
 There can be no assurance that the holders of the stockholder notes will not exercise their right to demand repayment.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
 The accompanying unaudited interim consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 The unaudited interim consolidated financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of this uncertainty.

 The Company anticipates incurring additional losses until such time, if ever, that it can generate significant sales of its products currently in development.
-Management believes that the Company's existing cash of \$0.1 million as of March 31, 2017 and the \$3.5 million of cash proceeds in April 2017 from the issuance of additional senior secured notes and warrants will be sufficient to fund its operations through May 2017.
+Management believes that the Company's existing cash of \$0.1 million as of June 30, 2017 and the \$2.5 million of cash proceeds received in July and August 2017 from licensing the emerging market rights to ONS-1045 will be sufficient to fund its operations through September 2017.
 Substantial additional financing will be needed by the Company to fund its operations and to commercially develop its product candidates.
 Management is currently evaluating different strategies to obtain the required funding for future operations.
-These strategies may include, but are not limited to: payments from current and potential new strategic research and development, licensing and/or marketing arrangements with pharmaceutical companies, private placements of equity and/or debt, public offerings of equity and/or debt securities, generating revenue by using the capabilities of its BioSymphony platform to provide development and manufacturing services for a fee to other pharmaceutical companies developing mAbs, the potential disposition of some of its assets, and exploring additional cost reduction opportunities.

-There can be no assurance that these future funding efforts will be successful, and if not successful, the Company may be required to explore all other alternatives.
+These strategies may include, but are not limited to: sales of equity and/or debt securities, payments from potential strategic research and development, licensing and/or marketing arrangements with pharmaceutical companies, potential disposition of some assets, and exploring additional cost reduction opportunities.
+In July 2017, the Company entered into a binding exclusivity agreement with a third party for a potential strategic transaction to provide funding to support its development programs.
+While the Company is actively pursuing this transaction, there can be no guarantee that it will be able to enter into a definitive agreement with this party.
+Additionally, there can be no assurance that these future funding efforts will be successful, and if not successful, the Company may be required to explore all other alternatives.